Here is a brief break down of the things to do:

 There are a few ways to work with Arduino and Processing, but I am going to demonstrate only one way today.
 If you are interested you can check out the Arduino library available in Processing.
 The library allows you to make Arduino calls directly from Processing.

 Today we are going to send a byte through serial to Processing and use that value to adjust the speed of a looping movie.
 Let's start off by making a simple circuit with the Arduino using a potentiometer and 2 different colored LEDs.
 The potentiometer will give us a value and the LEDs will give us an idea of what that value is before it gets to Processing.
 Go ahead and make the circuit in the following image.
-In your ladyada kit you have 3 clear LEDs, one red, one green, and pen blue.
-The diagram shows 2 clear LEDs wired to different PWM pins, any 2 of the clear will do because we know they will different.
 This is to help differentiate between when the video will be playing forwards and backwards.

 The code maps the value of your potentiometer to light up one LED with one half of the values and light tup the other with the other half of values.
 The center position of the potentiometer will render both LEDs off.
 These results mimic how the Processing will react to the values of the potentiometer.